libreobjet/open-guide/en/economies.md

 Opportunities to explore
 ----------------------------------
 ### Education
-Through the organisation of workshops, participation in lectures and any other form of knowledge transmission, a designer can get financial support for developing and growing his/her work.
+Through the organization of workshops, participation in lectures and any other form of knowledge transmission, a designer can get financial support for developing and growing his/her work.

 Education of the buyers and partners is something that should also not be forgotten.
 Although the benefits of open sourcing your work might be clear to you, this is maybe not the case for your clients or editor.
 If they understand the concepts and social aspects of open source product design, they might be even more happy to invest in your projects or at least understand what they are participating in.

 ### Services
 This is a model that comes from the experiences of open source software economies.
 Developers of open source software don't earn money by selling the software, but by selling additional services related to the software.
 For example, [Automattic](https://automattic.com/ ), the company behind the Wordpress blogging platform offers paid hosting for people who don't want to set up and host Wordpress themselves.
 They also provide services like statistics, anti-spam, backups, etc.

-Designers as well could explore these practices by offering, for example, customisations of an open source model.
+Designers as well could explore these practices by offering, for example, customizations of an open source model.

 ### A user-designer relationship
 Just like in other movements, as for example with the delivery of farm products directly from the local farmers to the consumer, open source product designers can leverage their direct relationship with their buyers.